 Give an experience

-Have they been begging you to visit Dinosaur Planet?
+Have they been begging you to visit Kidszania?
 Perhaps they’re a climbing addict and would be in heaven at Flight of the Gibbon in Chonburi or Chiang Mai?
-You could even be thinking big about your holidays this year and planning a trip to Disneyland Tokyo.
+You could even be thinking big about your holidays next year and planning a trip to Disneyland Tokyo.

 Whatever your child loves to do, think about things you could do as a family that connect with that.
 What are the simple pleasures they get really excited about enjoying?
 Give them vouchers for these.
 An envelope served alongside a Swensen’s cake with vouchers for visits in the year ahead should go down a treat with ice cream lovers.
 Cinema vouchers are a great option for film buffs, and if your kids are creative they should appreciate an afternoon out at The Paint Bar.